Junyingw/CSCI-576-starter-code/ImageDisplay_C++_cross_platform/README.txt

-This is a cross-platform vscode c++ imageDisplay starter project using wxWidgets.
+This is a cross-platform C++ imageDisplay starter project using wxWidgets.
+You can use command line tools and any editor to work on this project, but the setup instructions that we provided specifically cater to Visual Studio Code (VS Code) - https://code.visualstudio.com/ which is a cross platform code editor.

-It contains four folders:
+It contains three folders:
 	1. src: source code, this is where you should put your code
-	2. images: this is the resource folder for images
-	3. dependency: this is where the project dependencies reside
+	2. dependency: this is where the project dependencies reside
-	4. manifest: this is where the manifest file resides, it is specifically used for windows
+	3. manifest: this is where the manifest file resides, it is specifically used for windows

 Normally, you wouldn't need to touch the manifest and dependency folders unless you really know what you are doing!